neumannjan/marketplace/docs/en/about.md

 ## Functionality

-* A user may create offers which are then shown to other users in a feed-like view.
+* Users upload offers which are then shown to other users in a **feed-like view of the newest offers**.

-  Existing offers can be edited or removed.
+  Existing offers can be edited or removed by their owners.

-* An offer disappears \(expires\) after two months since it is published.
+  * An offer disappears \(expires\) after two months since its publication.

-  The owner of the offer is, however, able to 'bump' the offer to make it reappear on top as new at any time.

-  This functionality may only be used twice per offer at most.
+    The owner of the offer is able to 'bump' the offer to make it reappear on top as new at any time, even after it had expired.
+This functionality may, however, only be used twice per offer at most.

   * An offer is removed entirely after a year since it is published or bumped.

-* **Fulltext search** is available for users to search for other users' offers.
+  * **Fulltext search** is available for published offers.

-* Whenever a user wants to buy an item, he/she is redirected to a **realtime chat** with the owner of the offer.
+* Whenever a user wants to buy a product, he/she is automatically redirected to a **chat** with the author of the offer.

-* Users are notified about their chat messages over e-mail. \(Only once per day per conversation!\)
+  * Users are notified about received chat messages directly in the application and over e-mail. \(E-mails are sent only once per day per conversation.\)

 * Users can **report inappropriate offers to administrators**.

   * Administrators may edit and remove all offers.
-They may also ban users, who are then unable to reuse their e-mail addresses.
+They may also ban any user.
+Banned users are unable to reuse their e-mail addresses in new registrations.

 ![A Representative Screenshot](https://github.com/kogli/marketplace/raw/master/screenshot.png)

-## Main libraries/frameworks used
+## Main Libraries/Frameworks Used

 * Backend
   * [_Laravel 5.6_](https://laravel.com)